Feel free to email me at shawn@yamtam.nyc if you would like to discuss any of this anytime.

 - [15 min] Just North is the Municipal Building

-- [15 min] Across the street, behind City Hall, is Tweed Courthouse, you may be able to pop inside
+- [15 min] Across the street, behind City Hall, is Tweed Courthouse

 - [90 min] Hall des Lumieres is across from Tweed Courthouse, check events calendar